CDCgov/ixa/docs/book/src/topics/random-module.md

 requirement that experiments also need to be _deterministic_ makes randomness a subtle issue.

-> [!NOTE] Randomness vs. Determinism A _truly random_ number source produces
+> [!NOTE] Randomness vs. Determinism
+>
-> numbers in a sequence than cannot be predicted even in principle.
-A
+> A _truly random_ number source produces numbers in a sequence that cannot be
-> _pseudorandom_ number source produces numbers in a sequence according to a
+> predicted even in principle.
+A _pseudorandom_ number source produces numbers
-> completely deterministic algorithm, so if you know the algorithm you can
+> in a sequence according to a completely deterministic algorithm, so if you
-> predict the next number in the sequence exactly.
-However, good pseudorandom
+> know the algorithm, you can predict the next number in the sequence exactly.
-> number generators can produce sequences that appear indistinguishable from a
+> However, good pseudorandom number generators can produce sequences that appear
-> truly random sequence according to a battery of rigorous statistical tests.
-We
+> indistinguishable from a truly random sequence according to a battery of
-> sometimes use the word random when we actually mean _pseudorandom_.
-Because we
+> rigorous statistical tests.
+We sometimes use the word random when we actually
-> want simulations to be reproducible, we want them to be deterministic.
-But we
+> mean _pseudorandom_.
+Because we want simulations to be reproducible, we want
-> also want statistical randomness within the simulation.
-Pseudorandom number
+> them to be deterministic.
+But we also want statistical randomness within the
-> generators give us both determinism and statistical randomness.
+> simulation.
+Pseudorandom number generators give us both determinism and
+> statistical randomness.

 Here are the primary ways we handle this challenge in Ixa: